Discover Chu Shong Tin lineage Wing Chun Kung Fu to increase your fitness, confidence, and focus in Hornsey.

 Vincent Brown has 18 years of Wing Chun experience, beginning as a full-time student in Adelaide at the International Wing Chun Academy, where he earned his instructor certification and qualifications in sports coaching and fitness.

-For the past 9 years in London, he has trained in the Chu Shong Tin lineage, while also exploring Brazilian Jiu-Jitsu.
+For the past 9 years in London, he has trained in the Chu Shong Tin lineage, while also exploring Brazilian Jiu-Jitsu and working as a paramedic.

 In this episode, Vinnie from DaiShu Wing Chun sits down with student Jamie to tackle some of the big questions around Kung Fu today.
 Can Wing Chun hold its own in MMA?
 Why has Kung Fu’s popularity changed over the years?
 And how do you choose between different schools and lineages?
 Along the way, they explore the Chu Shong Tin approach, the cultural side of training, and what makes Kung Fu both challenging and rewarding in a modern context.